yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 When applied in this fashion, `hpcstruct` runs in parallel by default.
 It uses half of the threads in the CPU set in which it is launched to analyze binaries in parallel. `hpcstruct` analyzes large CPU or GPU binaries (100MB or more) using 16 threads.
 For smaller binaries, `hpcstruct` analyzes multiple smaller binaries concurrently using two threads for the analysis of each.

 By default, when applied to a measurements directory, `hpcstruct` performs only lightweight analysis of the GPU functions in each CUBIN.
 When a measurements directory contains fine-grain measurements collected using PC sampling, it is useful to perform a more detailed analysis to recover information about the loops and call sites of GPU functions in an NVIDIA CUBIN.
 Unfortunately, NVIDIA has refused to provide an API that would enable HPCToolkit to perform instruction-level analysis of CUBINs directly.
 Instead, HPCToolkit must invoke NVIDIA's `nvdisasm` command line utility to compute control flow graphs for functions in a CUBIN.
 The version of `nvdisasm` in CUDA 10 is VERY SLOW and fails to compute control flow graphs for some GPU functions.
 In such cases, `hpcstruct` reverts to lightweight analysis of GPU functions that considers only line map information.
-Because analysis of CUBINs using `nvdisasm` is VERY SLOW, it is not performed by default. [^13] To enable detailed analysis of GPU functions, use the `--gpucfg yes` option to `hpcstruct`, as shown below:
+Because analysis of CUBINs using `nvdisasm` is VERY SLOW, it is not performed by default.[^12] To enable detailed analysis of GPU functions, use the `--gpucfg yes` option to `hpcstruct`, as shown below:

 > ```
 > hpcstruct --gpucfg yes hpctoolkit-laghos-measurements